 A huge part of Jungle Scout is the Web App, which you can access by logging into Jungle Scout’s members section.
 Here, you’ll have access to the Product Database, Supplier Database, Keyword Scout, and the Launch section.

 Jungle Scout packs a lot of features in their web app, and it’s normal to be overwhelmed by the sheer amount of features they have.
 Don’t be worried if you don’t understand how everything works right away.

 In the product research phase, you’ll be using the Product Database and Keyword Scout most of the time, but Jungle Scout’s web app has way more than the tools needed for product research.

 Let’s go over the incredible features that come with access to the web app.

 1. Product Database

-To use this research tool, simply put in certain parameters, and Jungle Scout would crawl all of the Amazon listings and give you the ones that match your criteria.
+To put it simply, in the Product Database, you’ll be able to put in certain parameters, and Jungle Scout would crawl all of the Amazon listings and give you the ones that match your criteria.

-The tool contains a plethora of options that you can use to refine your search so that you get exactly what you’re looking for.
+The Product Database section contains a plethora of options that you can use to refine your search so that you get exactly what you’re looking for.

 For example, you can filter out listings that are only making $10,000 per month or more, or only show products that weigh under 1lbs or less.